storacha/w3up/README.md

-# `w3up`
+# Upload Service

-This repo implements the web3.storage UCAN protocol [specifications](https://github.com/storacha/specs).
+This repo implements the storacha.network UCAN protocol [specifications](https://github.com/storacha/specs).

-It's the core of the web3.storage server and client implementations.
+It's the core of the storacha.network server and client implementations.

 ## Usage

-Store your files with web3.storage and retrieve them via their unique Content ID.
+Store your files with storacha.network and retrieve them via their unique Content ID.
 Our tools make it simple to hash your content locally, so you can verify the service only ever stores the exact bytes you asked us to.
-Pick the method of using web3.storage that works for you!
+Pick the method of using storacha.network that works for you!

 ### Website

-Visit https://console.web3.storage and upload right from the website.
+Visit https://console.storacha.network and upload right from the website.

-Under the hood it uses the web3.storage client that we publish to npm to chunk and hash your files to calculate the root IPFS CID **in your browser** before sending them to https://up.web3.storage.
+Under the hood it uses the storacha.network client that we publish to npm to chunk and hash your files to calculate the root IPFS CID **in your browser** before sending them to https://up.storacha.network.

 Once uploaded you can fetch your data from any IPFS gateway via [`https://w3s.link/ipfs/<root cid>`](https://w3s.link/ipfs/bafkreigh2akiscaildcqabsyg3dfr6chu3fgpregiymsck7e7aqa4s52zy)

 ### Command Line

 Install [`@web3-storage/w3cli`](https://github.com/storacha/w3cli#readme) globally, authorize it to act on your behalf, create a space and upload your files.
-It calculates the root CID for your files locally before sending them to web3.storage.
+It calculates the root CID for your files locally before sending them to storacha.network.

 **shell**
 ```shell